 - Up to 50% of self-employment tax.

-- Health-care savings account deductions.
+- Health care savings account contributions.

 - Moving expenses for active-duty military personnel.

 Your AGI will never be greater than your gross income.
 The adjusted figure gives a more accurate representation of what you earned during the year, and provides an amount which the government can fairly tax.

 When you fill out your tax return, using tax software or the old-fashioned pen-on-paper method, your AGI is the income total that your tax bill will be based upon.

 It's not just your federal taxes that rely on AGI.
 Many states also use adjusted gross income to calculate how much you owe in state income taxes.

 AGI appears near the bottom on the front side of your IRS Form 1040.
 Once it's time to start gathering your tax documents for 2021, you can refer back to line 11 on your 2020 return to get a very rough idea of what your new AGI might be.

 To calculate your AGI, consider all of your reported income from the year you’re filing for.
 This includes what you earned from work, profits from the sale of property, pension checks, unemployment benefits and any other money that came in.